hemon/The-Value-Added-Theory/README.md

 ---

-## Volume I: Reinterpreting Chinese History with Value-Added Logic: The Millennial Rise, Fall, and Future of an Eastern Civilization
+## Volume I: Reinterpreting Chinese History with Value-Added Logic: A Millennial Saga of an Eastern Civilization

-> **Core Mission:** To propose the core concepts of the "Value-Added Theory" and to verify its explanatory power by applying it to the comprehensive case study of Chinese history, revealing the underlying logic of its dynastic cycles and modern transformation.

 ### Table of Contents